DrakoHyena/Minecraft-Function-Script/docs.md

 	- Multiplies the variable by the value
 - \^
 	- Exponentiates the variable by the value
+	- TODO: Might be REALLY bad for game vars
 - %
 	- Sets the variable to the result of a modulus operation on the variable by the value